Introduction to Breath-Control

 Breath Control Practice

 In this online course, I give you an introduction to ‘breath-control’, which has been practised by traditional cultures all over the world for many thousands of years.
 In the yoga of Tibet and India, it is referred to as prânâyâma.
-In China, it is related to the practices of chi gong.
-This is a very accessible set of practices that can be done by anyone and have very effective results for health, longevity and well-being.

 This practices taught in this course are designed to give you energetic and physiological benefits by building up carbon dioxide and breathing into your whole body in a way that is initiated and sustained from your diaphragm.
-These practices can help to you to:

 • Allow more oxygen to enter your body via your lungs by expanding your lung vessels (bronchodilation)